BUCT-IUSRC/Dataset__ParallelBody/README.md

-      ParallelBody: A Multi-sensory Interactive Perception Dataset for Intelligent Vehicles
+      MIPD: A Multi-sensory Interactive Perception Dataset for Intelligent Vehicles
 ## Baseline

 This dataset is in kitti format and our main baseline is built in [SFD](https://github.com/LittlePey/SFD), please refer to the SFD configuration environment if needed.